-In Oregon and across the country, increasing numbers of students are entering the higher education system as community college students with the intent to transfer to bachelor's degree program at a college or university.
-With a large percentage of degree programs participating in articulation agreements, Oregon has a good framework for supporting students in extending their education; however, there are inconsistencies in the practice and perception of articulation agreements between community colleges and universities.
+In Washington and across the country, increasing numbers of students are entering the higher education system as community college students with the intent to transfer to a bachelor's degree program at a college or university.
+With a large percentage of degree programs participating in articulation agreements, Washington has a good framework for supporting students in extending their education; however, there are inconsistencies in the practice and perception of articulation agreements between community colleges and universities.
 We recommend:

-- Establishing partnerships and improving articulation agreements between two- and four-year institutions: - Ensuring that articulation agreements are comprehensive and that coursework is aligned across institutions so that students may realize the maximum benefits of the agreements; and - Expanding the availability of portable and stackable certificates that articulate and lead to degree completion across higher education systems.
+- Increasing the number of articulation agreements between institutions that grant associate and bachelor's degrees; - Ensuring that articulation agreements are comprehensive and that coursework is aligned across institutions so that students may realize the maximum benefit of the agreements; - Providing dedicated personnel at community colleges for student advising to ensure that students have adequate information and guidance for seamless transfer between institutions; and - Expanding the availability of and access to portable and stackable certificates that articulate and lead to degree completion across higher education systems.

-6. Build a leadership pipeline reflective of the diversity of the state's practitioner and child populations
+6. Build a leadership pipeline reflective of the diversity of the state's ECE practitioner and child populations

-In Oregon, K-12 principals are required to have teaching experience, hold a master's degree, develop their leadership skills by completing an approved administrator program, and pass an administrator assessment.
-In contrast, child care and preschool center directors in private settings are required to have child development knowledge and one year of experience/training in management/supervision of adults, or documentation of attaining at least Step 9 in the Oregon Registry (practitioners may also quality to be a director by having child development knowledge or experience/training, and evidence of a plan to attain the remaining requirements).
-Mentors and coaches in K-12 are typically drawn from the teaching ranks and receive specific training (Isner et al., 2011), yet there are no widely applied qualifications for mentors and coaches working with teachers of younger children.
-In light of these inconsistent and nominal expectations for ECE leadership positions, it is not surprising that across degree levels, program course content was not routinely offered to prepare practitioners for early childhood supervisory, administrative, or other leadership roles.
+In Washington, K-12 principals are required to have held a teaching certificate, have at least three years of teaching experience, hold a master's degree, and have completed an approved administrator program.
+In contrast, child care and preschool center directors in private settings are required to be registered with MERIT, have two years of experience working with young children, and have completed minimal levels of early childhood education training or coursework (e.g., a CDA, the Washington State ECE Initial Certificate).
+In light of these inconsistent and nominal expectations for ECE leadership positions, it is not surprising that across degree levels, program course content is not routinely offered to prepare practitioners for early childhood supervisory, administrative, or other leadership roles.
+It is also not surprising that so few graduate programs dedicated to early childhood education or ECE leadership were identified for this study.